Stefano Fresi

-Stefano Fresi (born 16 July 1974) is an Italian actor, composer and singer.
+Stefano Fresi (born 16 July 1974) is an Italian actor and musician.

 Early life and career

 Fresi was born on 16 July 1974.
 In 1997, he left his studies in literature to work in a factory and started theater training.
 In 2004, he joined the cast of the Italian television series Un medico in famiglia, as a relative of Torello (played by Francesco Salvi).
 In 2012 he starred in the serial killer thriller Canepazzo.
 In 2014, he played in the film I Can Quit Whenever I Want and received a nomination for the David di Donatello for best supporting actor.